nextauthjs/next-auth/README.md

 ## About NextAuth.js

-This is a beta release of [NextAuth.js v2](https://github.com/iaincollins/next-auth/), an open source authentication library for Next.js and Severless.
+This is a beta release of [NextAuth.js v2](https://github.com/iaincollins/next-auth/), an open source authentication library for Next.js and Serverless.

-It allows you to easily add sign in support to an application, without any third party service dependancies.
+It allows you to easily add sign in support to an application, without any third party service dependencies.

 You choose your authentication providers (Google, Facebook, Email, etc) and add your database details (MySQL, Postgres, MongoDB, etc) and NextAuth does the rest!